hocuscodus/qed-lang/_posts/2019-06-27-coroutines.markdown

 ![](/balls2.png)

 Throughout my professional life as a software developer, I always vowed to never, ever implement concurrency mechanisms.
-I mean, the mere thought of such mechanisms had always disgusted me.
+I mean, the mere thought of such mechanisms had always haunted me.
 Too complex, too cumbersome, too many corner cases.

-While designing [the QED programming language](https://qed-lang.org), I was keen on making it great for UI development and simpler programming concepts but never considered implementing concurrency.
-Sure, I knew it has always been an important topic, but it was too distracting from my primary goals and I had no expertise on its various implementation flavors.
-So I bluntly ignored concurrency in QED design.
-I told myself if it were becoming in demand someday, I may ponder over it with no clue of what to do and develop some patchy hack.
-The idea of handling threads and al on top of my core concepts was too much a burden.
+This was the reason for, while designing [the QED programming language](https://qed-lang.org), I bluntly ignored concurrency in the design.
+The idea of handling threads and company on top of my core concepts was too much a burden.

 When I started to showcase QED last August, I opened myself to subjects tantalizing the programming language community.
 Reading about [callback hell](http://callbackhell.com/), or [what color is your function](http://journal.stuffwithstuff.com/2015/02/01/what-color-is-your-function/) sparked my imagination.
 I realized my programming language, without any thread-related feature, was so close to solving cooperative multitasking elegantly.
 This is where I finally learned the word coroutine (go ahead, mock me!) and inspected some implementations.
 Then it happened.
 The skies opened up, heavenly lights burned into my eyes and a choir of angels began chanting.
 After this epiphany moment, I urged myself to develop this new concurrency and coroutine vision for QED.